cseseniordesign/plant-phenotyping/pics2predictions/README.md

   * Prediction images (.png)
   * Trait extraction data (.csv)
   * Graph images that plotted points in .csv(s) (.png)
-7. When you want to run the workflow again, make sure to remove the contents in the output folder.
+7. When you want to run the workflow again, make sure to remove the contents in the output folder and clean up the submit and scratch directory.

 ## Example of using this Workflow
 1. In this example, the plant-phenotyping and schnablelab repository are all on the HCC sever.
 Also, the anaconda environment has already been created with all of the dependencies of the project.
 Let us go step by step of using this workflow.